node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-QUICK-START.md

 4. Cmake (I have 3.10.2, but any recent version should work) https://cmake.org/
 5. Python 2.7 ( Version 3.x will not work, must be 2.7.x)

-On Ubuntu, the following lines will make the trick:
+On Ubuntu 18.04, the following lines will make the trick:

 	sudo apt update
 	sudo apt install git make cmake g++ python

+For Fedora 29:

+	sudo yum install git-core make cmake gcc-c++ python

+And for SUSE Server 15:

+	sudo zypper install git-core make cmake gcc-c++ python

 Simple build (Release build using Make)